 Aphids eat plant sap to extract the protein and sugar it contains.
 They have long “beaks” that make it easy to suck nutrients out of the plant's phloem tissue.
 Since aphids require more protein, the excess sugar is excreted as honeydew.
 Often a single colony will continue to feast on a plant until it dies.

 Aphids can quickly kill a plant by extracting their sap, which is why gardeners are constantly seeking effective aphid control products.
 Additionally, aphids spread viruses through their saliva.
 These viruses can be especially problematic to potatoes, beets and citrus plants.
 An additional problem is caused by the honeydew which, when it begins to mold, can impede photosynthesis.

 Aphids can be removed manually from a plant, though the process is time consuming and rarely 100% successful.
 Introducing an insect's natural predators, such as ladybugs, is an effective form of organic aphid control.
 For best results, however, use of an aphid killing insecticidal soap is recommended.

-Safer® Brand Insect Killing Soap contains potassium salts of fatty acids, which is known to be an effective aphid killer.
-EndAll™, another powerful Safer® Brand product for organic aphid control, uses a unique combination of organic pyrethrin, potassium salts of fatty acids and neem oil.
-Check out the entire line of Safer® Brand organic aphid killers and take control of pest insects in your garden today!
+Safer® Brand Insect Killing Soap contains potassium salts of fatty acids, which is known to be an effective aphid killer that is also complaint for use in organic gardening.
+EndAll™, another powerful Safer® Brand product for aphid control, uses a unique combination of organic pyrethrin, potassium salts of fatty acids and neem oil.
+Check out the entire line of OMRI Listed® Safer® Brand aphid killers and take control of pest insects in your garden today!